FreeLanguageTools/vocabsieve/README.md

 At this time, there are no packages for other distributions.
 If you are able to create packages for them, please tell me!

 In the meantime, users should simply use `pip3` to install VocabSieve: `pip3 install --user vocabsieve`.
+Depends on your system, you may need to install `gcc` and `liblzo2` with headers.

 This should install an executable and a desktop icon and behave like any other GUI application you may have.
 </details>